dangor18/STITCH-AD/README.md

   2. `process_chunks.py`
   3. `generate_metadata.py`

-And assumes a correctly formatted config file with the default name `config.yaml`.
+And assumes a correctly formatted config file with a default name `config.yaml`.
 Config files can be added to the script given to chunker.py

 ## Chunk / Patch Creator